 John expresses the same idea when he writes:

 "He came to His own, and those who were His own did not receive Him.
 But as many as received Him, to them He gave the right to become children of God, even to those who believe in His name, who were born, not of blood nor of the will of the flesh nor of the will of man, but of God" (John 1:11-13).

 John also explains:

-John makes a distinction between the world and the Children of God.
+John makes a distinction between the world and the children of God.
 Not all men are God's children, only those He has made His own by grace.
-John records Jesus' own words to those who claimed to be God's children by did not believe in Jesus:
+John records Jesus' own words to those who claimed to be God's children but did not believe in Jesus:

 The children of God are a distinct people, not the whole of mankind.
 We also see in John's gospel:

 "Now he did not say this on his own initiative, but being high priest that year, he prophesied that Jesus was going to die for the nation, and not for the nation only, but in order that He might also gather together into one the children of God who are scattered abroad," (John 11:51-52).

 This parallels closely with Jesus' earlier words about those who are and are not His sheep.
 He explains His role in gathering the scattered flocks that belong to Him: